 Is Parking Caravans on the Street Allowed?

 Long-term parking of caravans on the street is generally prohibited without a permit.
-Caravans can block sightlines and take up significant space, which is why permits are required.
-Permits are typically issued by local councils, which will have specific rules and requirements for caravan parking.
+Caravans can block sightlines and take up significant space, so permits are required.
+Local councils typically issue permits, which will have specific rules and requirements for caravan parking.

 Is Parking Boats and Trailers on the Street Permitted?

 Boats and trailers often require designated parking areas.
-These vehicles can obstruct traffic flow and pose safety hazards if not parked properly.
+These vehicles can obstruct traffic flow and pose safety hazards if not appropriately parked.
 It’s crucial to find legally approved zones for parking boats and trailers.
 Some councils may have specific areas designated for such vehicles, often away from busy streets.
 Parking in unauthorized areas can result in fines, so ensure compliance with local regulations.

 What Are the Weight and Size Restrictions for Parking?

 In Victoria, vehicles over 7.5 metres in length and less than 4.5 tonnes must adhere to specific parking regulations.
 These restrictions are in place to prevent large vehicles from obstructing smaller, residential streets and to maintain safety and accessibility for all road users.
-If you own a vehicle that meets these criteria, ensure you are aware of the local laws and restrictions.
+If you own a car meeting these criteria, ensure you know the local laws and restrictions.
 Some councils may require these vehicles to be parked in specific areas or to obtain special permits.

 What Are the Public Holiday Parking Rules?